Purdue-CS193/homework-0-Sktch25/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Aiden Prananta's First CS193 Homework

+- Interaction in the class
+- Student led
+- Beginner friendly
+- Collaborative (to some extent)
+- Lots of instruction so far

 ```markdown
 Syntax highlighted code block